FY 2015

 ・Conclusion

-The workshop consisted of two parts, "Mentoring Course & Experience" and "Facilitating Course & Experience", and in the first half, Mr. Yukinori Watanabe of the Human Resources Planning Division, General Affairs Department, Doshisha University gave a lecture on the basics of mentoring, citing examples from Doshisha University, and then moved on to mentoring experience.
-Each group has one mentor, one mentee, and two observers, and role-plays about cases such as "new employees who continue to make mistakes and are often warned by their superiors and are not energetic," "new employees who do not fit in with the work environment," "new employees who have no particular problems so far," and "new employees who are negative about the mentor system."
-Each group presented what they noticed through the practical experience.
+The workshop consisted of two parts, “Mentoring Course & Experience” and “Facilitation Course & Experience,” and in the first half, Mr. Izunori Watanabe of the Human Resources Planning Division, General Affairs Department, Doshisha University, gave a lecture on the basics of mentoring, citing examples from Doshisha University, and then moved on to the mentoring experience.
+In each group, one mentor, one mentee, and two observers were assigned to role-play cases such as “new employees who continue to make mistakes, are often warned by their superiors, and are not energetic,” “new employees who do not fit in with the work environment,” “new employees who have no particular problems so far,” and “new employees who are negative about the mentoring system.”
+Each group presented what they had noticed through the practical experience.

 3rd_sdws1